Find a Pest Control Professional

 2. Replace and repair.

-Stink bugs can enter the home through the smallest openings, so it's important to repair or replace damaged screens on windows or doors.
+Stink bugs can enter the home through the smallest openings.
+Repairing or replacing damaged screens on windows or doors is essential for keeping stink bugs out of the house.
 Don't forget to check for torn weather-stripping and loose mortar.
 You can also install door sweeps if necessary.

 3. Turn off the lights.

 Stink bugs are attracted to lights, so it's recommended to keep outdoor lighting to a minimum.
-During the evenings, turn off porch lights and pull down window blinds to prevent light from spilling outside.
+During the evenings, turn off porch lights and shut window blinds to prevent light from spilling outside.
+Using yellow bulbs for outdoor lighting can be beneficial since they are less attractive to stink bugs.

 4. Reduce moisture sites.